 What they do

-ICT (Information and Communications Technology) project managers plan, coordinate and manage a range of activities such as developing timelines, setting budgets and assigning tasks within information technology or telecommunications projects.
-They work closely with team members and clients to ensure that the right equipment and personnel are available to complete project tasks.
+ICT (Information and Communications Technology) project managers plan, organise, direct and coordinate quality ICT projects.
+They are responsible for developing timelines, setting budgets and assigning tasks within information technology or telecommunications projects.
+They work closely with team members and clients to ensure the right equipment and personnel are available to complete project tasks.
 Within the ICT industry, project goals may include selection and installation of ICT resources, network management, programming and user training.
 In Western Australia, ICT project managers work in the public and private sector organisations across a broad range of industries.